Jacobs Turf Atlanta — Soil-First Lawn Care in Atlanta, GA

 How far can CEC climb in one season?

-On a lawn running the full natural plan — aeration, compost & sand topdressing, and Bio-Charge — how many points can we actually move CEC in a single season?
+On a lawn running the full soil-first plan — aeration, compost & sand topdressing, and Bio-Charge — how many points can we actually move CEC in a single season?
 We want before-and-after lab tests to put a real number on it.

 What the archive says about Atlanta soil

-Real data · 75 lawns
+Real data · our own archive

-Pulled from 75 anonymized soil tests we've run through the UGA / Fulton County lab.
+Pulled from the anonymized soil tests we've run through the UGA / Fulton County lab.
 It is the clearest picture we have of what's actually under Atlanta lawns — and it's the whole reason we treat soil first.

 Median pH